-XIII.
+XIV.
 APPEALS

 The purpose of an appeal is to review the procedures of the hearing in order to determine if there has been any error.
-Students have the right to appeal decisions made by the Dean of Student Services provided relevant grounds for an appeal are cited.
+Students have the right to appeal decisions made by the Dean of Student Services or the Student Discipline Committee provided relevant grounds for an appeal are cited.

-All appeal requests and responses in this process are transmitted by electronic mail.
-When informing the student of the original decision in a hearing, the Dean of Student Services will also explain the student's right to appeal the situation to the Student Disciplinary Committee.
-If the student wishes to appeal the case, he/she must send a written request, stating the reason(s) for the appeal, to the Dean of Student Services within 48 hours of the hearing.
+All appeal requests and responses in this process are transmitted in writing.
+When informing the student of the original decision in a hearing, the Dean of Student Services or Student Discipline Committee Chair will also explain the student's right to appeal the situation to the Student Disciplinary Committee or the College President, respectively.
+If the student wishes to appeal the case, he/she must send a written request, stating the reason(s) for the appeal, to the Dean of Student Services or the College President within five (5) working days from receipt of the notice.
 The Dean of Student Services will then have 48 hours to refer the case to the Student Disciplinary Committee along with his/her recommended sanctions.
-The Committee will conduct a hearing under the guidelines in "Hearing Procedures" potion of Section XIII and will submit its decision in writing to the Dean of Student Services.
-The Dean of Student Services will notify the student of the appeal decision.
+The Committee will conduct a hearing under the guidelines in "Hearing Procedures" portion of Section XII and will submit its decision in writing to the Dean of Student Services and the accused student.
+The President will have five (5) working days from the date of the appeal to render a decision and provide that decision to the student in writing.